Sanders backs Biden as ex-rivals join forces to beat Trump

 “Our side will be increasingly energized the more it’s clear that progressive ideas and progressive leaders like Elizabeth Warren, Bernie Sanders, and grassroots organizations have strong positions of influence with Biden,” Green said.

 But others remained skeptical.
-The divisions in the party were clear Monday when, in an interview with The Associated Press just a few hours before Sanders’ endorsement, New York Rep. Alexandria Ocasio-Cortez criticized Biden’s overtures to progressives on health care.
+Inan interview with The Associated Press just a few hours before Sanders’ endorsement, New York Rep. Alexandria Ocasio-Cortez criticized Biden’s overtures to progressives on health care.

-“We need a real plan and not just gestures,” she said.
+“We need a real plan and not just gestures,” said Ocasio-Cortez, a key Sanders surrogate during his campaign.
 “What I’d like to see at a bare minimum is a health care plan that helps extend health care to young people.”

-Trump’s campaign, meanwhile, seized on Sanders’ endorsement to underscore Biden’s embrace of some of his plans, with campaign manager Brad Parscale saying in a statement that “though Bernie Sanders won’t be on the ballot in November, his issues will be.”
+Trump’s campaign, meanwhile, seized on Sanders’ endorsement to underscore Biden’s embrace of some of his plans.
+In a statement, Trump campaign manager Brad Parscale said that “though Bernie Sanders won’t be on the ballot in November, his issues will be.”

-“Biden had to adopt most of Bernie’s agenda to be successful in the Democrat primaries.
-One thing that is missing is enthusiasm, however, as almost no one is excited about a Biden candidacy,” he said.
+“Biden had to adopt most of Bernie’s agenda to be successful in the Democrat primaries,” Parscale said.

 Biden and Sanders on Monday emphasized the need to address the challenges confronting young people during the pandemic, with Sanders describing “a generation of young people who are experiencing crisis after crisis.”